ninchistudios/musicproduction/end-to-end-checklist.md

 * Gate out drums between hits to create headroom/clarity and remove mud.
 * Very high compression with a long release on a drum room mic can add a nice meat to a drum mix when blended judiciously.
 EQ may be needed after the compressor to cut anything annoying.
 * Cutting the close drums to room mic only during a song's quiet/low break can create good energy when the break ends.
+* Reverb pre-delay can embiggen a snare and make it sound less unnatural by smoothing the decay wash.

+##### Bass Guitar

+* Compress bass to give consistent volume and punch
+* Subtle bass saturation/distortion on a sidechain and blended in will fatten up a bassline.
+Reduce lowend freqs on the sidechain as it gets dirtier - emphasise mids.

+##### Piano/Keys

+* Wide stereo keys are great for keys/vocal heavy music, but the more complex the mix, the more you probably need keys in mono so they have space in the mix.

+##### Vocals

+* Sidechain and pan a 1/4 note delay with a low pass filter to give a nice space and ambience without a washy reverb
+* Hard pan widened doubled harmonies to add huge presence
+* Vocal stutter on a long drawn out phrase by slicing (e.g. on 16ths/32nds) and muting.
+* Telephone/lofi vocals with EQ with low+high pass filters, and boost the nice midtone.
+Maybe use on a delay.
+* De-ess every vocal to remove annoying sibilance.

+##### Automation

+* Judiciously mute tracks when they're not adding something that's needed

+##### Panning

+* Kick/snare/bass/vocal in the centre
+* you can smear/widen a part left and right by sidechaining with a < 30ms delay panned opposite
+* Check the mix in mono to verify it will sound ok in the real world.
+Correct lost parts with volume and EQ.

 ##### EQ